-"(3) The information acquired through the acts permitted under paragraph (1), and the means permitted under paragraph (2), may be made available to others if the person referred to in paragraph (1) or (2), as the case may be, provides such information or means solely for the purpose of enabling interoperability of an independently created computer program with other programs, and to the extent that doing so does not constitute infringement under this title or violate applicable law other than this section. "(4) For purposes of this subsection, the term interoperability"
+"(3) The information acquired through the acts permitted under paragraph (1), and the means permitted under paragraph (2), may be made available to others if the person referred to in paragraph (1) or (2), as the case may be, provides such information or means solely for the purpose of enabling interoperability of an independently created computer program with other programs, and to the extent that doing so does not constitute infringement under this title or violate applicable law other than this section.

-means the ability of computer programs to exchange information, and of such programs mutually to use the information which has been exchanged.
+(4) For purposes of this subsection, the term interoperability means the ability of computer programs to exchange information, and of such programs mutually to use the information which has been exchanged.

-"(g) ENCRYPTION RESEARCH.---
+"(g) Encryption Research.-

-"(1) DEFINITIONS.-For purposes of this subsection- "(A) the term 'encryption research' means activities necessary to identify and analyze flaws and vulnerabilities of encryption technologies applied to copyrighted works, if these activities are conducted to advance the state of knowledge in the field of encryption technology or to assist in the development of encryption products; and formulas or algorithms. "(2) PERMISSIBLE ACTS OF ENCRYPTION RESEARCH.-Not-withstanding the provisions of subsection (a)(1)(A), it is not a violation of that subsection for a person to circumvent a technological measure as applied to a copy, phonorecord, performance, or display of a published work in the course of an act of good faith encryption research if---
+"(1) DEFINITIONS.-For purposes of this subsection- "(A) the term 'encryption research' means activities necessary to identify and analyze flaws and vulnerabilities of encryption technologies applied to copyrighted works, if these activities are conducted to advance the state of knowledge in the field of encryption technology or to assist in the development of encryption products; and formulas or algorithms.

-"(B) the term 'encryption technology' means the scrambling and descrambling of information using mathematical
+'(B) the term 'encryption technology' means the scrambling and descrambling of information using mathematical research: